Updated: April 22, 2019 5:19:35 pm

 Five good things about Guardians of the Galaxy:

 1. Self-mocking tone

 The thing about Guardians of the Galaxy is that you are never sure who or what to take seriously.
-It seems like director James Gunn (Slither, Super) himself doesn’t take the film all too seriously and that lends the film a perpetual self-deprecating tone.
-Be it the intermittent squabble between Groot and Rocket or the fact that the characters never let the gravity of the situation affect them, Guardians of the Galaxy has its comic moments spot-on.
+It seemed like director James Gunn (Slither, Super) himself didn’t take the film all too seriously and that lends the film a perpetual self-deprecating tone.
+Be it the intermittent squabble between Groot and Rocket or the fact that the characters never let the gravity of the situation affect them, Guardians of the Galaxy had its comic moments spot-on.

 2. A story of underdogs